ellofae/tftp-server/README.md

 Due to its simple design, TFTP can be easily implemented by code with a small memory footprint.
 It is therefore the protocol of choice for the initial stages of any network booting strategy like BOOTP, PXE, BSDP, etc.

+Due to TFTP DATA and ACK packets 2-bytes Block Counter, the maximum file size that the server is able to send to the client is `~= 33.8 MB` (516 bytes * 65535)

 ## TFTP protocol packets

 TFTP operates using various packet types that serve different functions in the file transfer process.